TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 nano config.yml
 ```

-You should see all the configuration option, similar to this (only showing the first few lines)
+You can see the configuration options, available through this platform stack, similar to this (only showing the first few lines)

 ```
       # =============== Do to remove ==========================